Monday, June 05, 2006

 [2] If the BPO is issued by a Barangay Kagawad, the order must be accompanied by an attestation by the Barangay Kagawad that the Punong Barangay was unavailable at the time of the issuance of a BPO.

-[3] BPOs shall be effective for fifteen (15) days.
+[3] BPOs are effective for fifteen days.

-[4] Immediately after the issuance of an ex parte BPO, the Punong Barangay or Barangay Kagawad shall personally serve a copy of the same on the respondent, or direct any barangay official to effect its personal service.
+[4] Immediately after the issuance of an ex parte BPO, the Punong Barangay or Barangay Kagawad must personally serve a copy of the same on the respondent, or direct any barangay official to effect its personal service.

 [5] The parties may be accompanied by a non-lawyer advocate in any proceeding before the Punong Barangay.

-The BPO is limited to only the following reliefs or remedies:
+The BPO is limited only to the following reliefs or remedies:

 [a] Prohibition of the respondent from threatening to commit or committing, personally or through another, any of the acts mentioned in Section 5 of this Act;